• Skip to primary navigation

 Instructions

-When the timer goes off, turn off the oven, then set your timer for 2 hours and walk away!
-DO NOT open the oven door!
+Turn Off the Oven: When the timer goes off, turn off the oven.
+Set another timer for 2 hours.

 Prime rib roast dinner with mashed potatoes and asparagus.